About the Kentucky Commission on Women

 Contract from time to time as may be appropriate with experts and consultants who may be utilized as deemed necessary and make other purchases and expenditures, all in accordance with the provisions of KRS Chapter 45A, and make such other agreements, subject to the provisions of KRS Chapter 45 and 45A, and perform any acts that may be necessary to carry out the purpose of KRS 344.510 to 344.530.

-In response to President John F. Kennedy's creation of a commission on the Status of Women, Governor Edward T. Breathitt established a state commission in April 1964, to study and report on the status of Kentucky women.
+In response to President John F. Kennedy's creation of The Commission on the Status of Women, Kentucky Governor Edward T. Breathitt established a state commission in April 1964 to study and report on the status of Kentucky women.
 The findings demonstrated a pronounced need for a permanent agency to promote the improvement of women's status, and in November 1968, Governor Louie Nunn signed the executive order establishing the Kentucky Commission on Women.
 In 1970, the Kentucky Commission on Women became an official state agency through legislative action.
 The Kentucky Commission on Women became part of the Cabinet for General Government as an administrative body attached to the Governor's Office in 1980.

-In January of 2008, Governor Steven Beshear relocated the Kentucky Commission on Women into the State Capitol for the first time in the Commission's history.
+In January 2008, Governor Steven Beshear relocated the Kentucky Commission on Women into the State Capitol for the first time in the Commission's history.
 The Commission on Women now shares the same hall as the Kentucky Women Remembered Exhibit.
 In 2018, Governor Matt Bevin ended funding for the administrative staff.
 The Commission on Women currently has no in-person presence.